sgershon/InterfacedTests/README.md

 ## Demo

 The sample test `wi_tests.py` generates a word (a random string, really) with the wordinfo feature, and then runs the same word over wordinfo to get data about the string.
+Note that the same test runs with the same flow via SDK or CLI.
+Note the different in speed when run in one or the other.

 [![asciicast](https://asciinema.org/a/C23FovFzQHUv9Gzmzt79VtuXX.svg)](https://asciinema.org/a/C23FovFzQHUv9Gzmzt79VtuXX)